Suggested Reading November 17, 2020

 FICTION:

-THE GUEST LIST by Lucy Foley (Downloadable Audiobook)
+THE GUEST LIST by Lucy Foley (eBook)

 A wedding between a TV star and a magazine publisher on an island off the coast of Ireland turns deadly.

-MEXICAN GOTHIC by Silvia Moreno-Garcia (Downloadable Audiobook)
+MEXICAN GOTHIC by Silvia Moreno-Garcia (eBook):

-1950s Mexico, a debutante travels to a distant mansion where family secrets of a faded mining empire have been kept hidden.
+In 1950s Mexico, a debutante travels to a distant mansion where family secrets of a faded mining empire have been kept hidden.

-THE ORDER by Daniel Silva (eBook)
+THE RETURN by Nicholas Sparks (eBook)

 THE VANISHING HALF by Brit Bennett (eBook)